Or, How to Love God and How not to Love God

 (Isaiah 40:21-23)

-I was raised in the Roman Catholic Church, attending Catholic education through high school.
-I don’t remember detailed points of many lessons from my school years, but I have a powerful memory of a woman teacher in grade school; I don’t remember her name, but she was made to come in and apologize to our class for her poor explanation of the Trinity.
+I was raised in the Roman Catholic Church and received a Catholic education through high school.
+I don’t remember the details of many lessons from my school years, but I have a vivid memory of a grade school teacher; I don’t remember her name, but she was made to come in and apologize to our class for her poor explanation of the Trinity.

-But this lesson was told to the Monsignor, the head of our parish residing one building over, who called her to account.
+But this lesson was told to the Monsignor, the head of our parish, who resided one building over, and who called her to account.
 Over sixty years later, I still remember seeing her with glassy eyes, bravely standing and, as cheerfully as she could, saying that she had been wrong in giving her analogy.
 She said there were no good analogies.
 She explained that in this area of the Trinity, fine points had taken many years and councils to resolve, and the only way to explain them was to recite the creeds, sticking to the wording exactly.

-The Nicene Creed depends on the word Homoousion, a word which we will be talking about today.
-Homoousion, translated “consubstantial” or “of one substance” supplies the logic the Nicene Creed uses to say, “God from God, Light from Light, true God from true God, begotten, not made, consubstantial with the Father.”
+The Nicene Creed depends on the word Homoousion, which we will be discussing today.
+Homoousion, translated “consubstantial” or “of one substance,” supplies the logic the Nicene Creed uses to say, “God from God, Light from Light, true God from true God, begotten, not made, consubstantial with the Father.”
 There is no Nicene Creed without Homoousion.

 I think she said that her potato analogy was teaching the heresy called Modalism; she named a number of heresies concerning the Trinity in her explanation.
 She looked troubled, and I felt troubled as she said the word “heresy” numerous times.
 There was a real fear there.